smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
 And so now it worked for real.
-And we could actually use it to start giving real demos.
+CLICK And we could actually start to use it in our real product demos.

-CLICK
 -->

 ---